About Transport for the North

 Find out more about Integrated and Smart Travel here.

-We are working with the Department for Transport and Highways England to inform priorities for road investments in the North.
+We are working with the Department for Transport and National Highways to inform priorities for road investments in the North.

 As well as co-managing rail franchises – which are aimed at delivering transformation across the rail network – we are also responsible for shaping the future of infrastructure investment, bringing track and train together in a coordinated approach.